theypsilon/docker-waiter/README.md

 ### theypsilon/docker-waiter-mysql:0.1.20

-Configuration of mysql would be done with following vars:
+Configuration of the MySQL Waiter can be done through the following environment variables:

 * **MYSQL_HOST** (mandatory)
 * **MYSQL_PORT** (mandatory)